What is MyFig?

 - Transit waiting areas on both the north and south side of the street will be improved as needed, and to the extent that space constraints allow, and connections across the street facilitated by highly visible crosswalk striping.

-The MyFigueroa project launched in 2010 and will be completed in early 2018
+The MyFigueroa project launched in 2010 and will be completed in Spring 2018

 Project Design Team